 On 28th April 2021, Disneyland Paris announced the unprecedented and historic renovation of the Disneyland Hotel.
 Since then, little information has been released about the renovation project of this flagship hotel of the Parisian tourist destination.
 The hotel will have a royal theme and will become the realm of many Disney Princesses and Princes, from classics such as Beauty and the Beast, Cinderella and Sleeping Beauty, as well as the recent animated hits Frozen and Tangled.
-We have obtained the building permit for this transformation and are now giving you the first secrets in three acts of the Disneyland Hotel’s renovation: the communal areas, the rooms and junior, and finally the Castle Club.
+We have obtained the building permit for this transformation and are now giving you the first secrets in three acts of the Disneyland Hotel’s renovation: the communal areas, the rooms and suites, and finally the Castle Club.

 A Well-Deserved Total Refresh

 On the outside, the elegant Victorian architecture that visitors discover as they approach Disneyland Park will remain unchanged.
 The main focus of the work will be to restore the pink cladding, the brick-red slate roofs and the various railings, awnings and woodwork to their former glory.
 Two balconies will disappear on either side of Café Fantasia to make way for two new corridors.
 The car park for guests with reduced mobility will have 3 additional spaces.

 The reception area of the Disneyland Hotel will be extended at the main entrance on the car park side.
 The existing canopy will be completely partitioned and glazed for this purpose.
 In the same way as at Disney’s Hotel New York – The Art of Marvel, this will form an airlock for the security gates.
 In addition, the valet booth will be made permanent for the comfort of the staff.